The PURE (Placing vulnerable Residents into Employment) Project

 We have just launched the PURE Employer Toolkit.
 This provides an overview of some of the different impairments and conditions potential recruits can have, and ideas for how employers can best support them.

-There have been many inspiring stories of how individuals have thrived as members of this programme.
-Please note that names have been changed for anonymity where appropriate.
+Many inspiring stories have emerged of individuals thriving as members of this programme.
+Note that names have been changed for anonymity, where appropriate.

 Sherron from Handsworth was diagnosed with multiple sclerosis (MS) in 2002.
-She did her best to stay in employment for many years, but in 2015 a lack of support made it difficult to find new opportunities.
-Since joining the PURE project through our provider BID Services, Sherron has secured three interviews.
+She did her best to stay employed for many years, but in 2015 a lack of support made it difficult to find new opportunities.
+Since joining the PURE Project through our provider, BID Services, Sherron has secured three interviews.
 Here's a quote from her about her experience:

-"We have weekly zoom meetings [with BID], talk through our problems and talk abut what we need.
-They help us with our CVs, give advice regarding literature, podcasts and YouTube and do mock interviews."
+"We have weekly zoom meetings [with BID], talk through our problems and talk about what we need.
+They help with CV writing, give advice on literature, podcasts and YouTube and do mock interviews."

 Ricky joined the PURE project through GreenSquareAccord, who specialise in helping ex-offenders.
 With the support of the PURE project, Ricky signed up and completed a construction training course.
 The course gave him new confidence in himself and the skills he could bring.
 Here's his experience in his own words: